ABS Address Register Information Guide

 Private Dwelling Establishments (PDE)

-Private Dwelling Establishments consist of a number of addresses co-located or grouped together, often on one land parcel.
+Private Dwelling Establishments consist of a number of dwellings co-located or grouped together, often on one land parcel.
 All dwellings within the boundaries of the establishment (including any manager or caretaker residences) are considered part of the establishment.
 There are four types of Private Dwelling Establishments:

-• manufactured home estates
+• manufactured home estates/residential park/land lease community

-• caravan parks and camping grounds
+• caravan/tourist/holiday park and camping ground

 • marinas.